 IBS, i.e., irritable bowel syndrome is a condition and not a disease.
 The symptoms of IBS are constipation, bloating, diarrhea, cramping, and gas.

-In fact, around 1 in 5 Americans have this condition.
-When it comes to the treatment, there are different types available such as drugs, diet, stress reduction, and exercise.
+Around 1 in 5 Americans have this condition.
+When it comes to treatment, there are different types available such as drugs, diet, stress reduction, and exercise.

 Although IBS and diabetes are not related to their etiology, they have 2 things in common.
 The first thing is that both conditions are prevalent among the population.
-(1)
+Hopkins Medicine

 For example, IBS affects around 15 percent of Americans, and on the other hand, diabetes affects 4 percent.
 According to crude estimation, 150,000 Australians have both conditions.

-Furthermore, many individuals with IBS are likely to be at big risk of obtaining diabetes.
-The second thing is that the diet is crucial when it comes to managing these conditions.
+Furthermore, many individuals with IBS are likely to be at a big risk of obtaining diabetes.
+The second thing is that diet is crucial when it comes to managing these conditions.